ChristophReich1996/ECG_Classification/README.md

 # ECG Classification

-This repository includes the code of the ECG-AttNet for ECG classification.
+This repository includes the code of the ECG-DualNet for ECG classification.
 This work was done as part of the competition "Wettbewerb künstliche Intelligenz in der Medizin" at TU Darmstadt.

 ## Installation